CJWasson/NIST-CSF-Incident-Analysis/README.md

 ##  Why I Built This

-As a lifelong learner transitioning into cybersecurity, I built this project to practice applying the NIST Cybersecurity Framework (CSF) to a real-world incident scenario, a simulated ICMP-based DDoS attack.
+As a lifelong learner transitioning into cybersecurity, I built this project to practice applying the NIST Cybersecurity Framework (CSF) to a real-world incident scenario — a simulated ICMP-based DDoS attack.

 My goal was not only to understand the theory, but to get hands-on with the tools, commands, and configurations used by professionals.
-I’ve documented each solution in a way that other learners can follow step-by-step, just like I would have wanted when I was starting out.
+I’ve documented each solution in a way that other learners can follow step-by-step — just like I would have wanted when I was starting out.

 This project reflects who I am: someone who learns by doing, takes time to understand the why behind every step, and wants to help others on the same path.

+You don’t have to be an expert to get started — but this repo will help you think like one.

 ---

+📄 **Bonus Resources:**
+- [NIST_CSF_Guide_Expanded.pdf](./Docs/NIST_CSF_Guide_Expanded.pdf) – Full real-world implementation guide (PDF)
+- [NIST_CSF_Quick_Guide.md](./Templates/NIST_CSF_Quick_Guide.md) – Markdown table summary for quick reference

+---

 **Prepared by:** Charles J. Wasson
+**License:** MIT